 While all measurements are performed for methods, JProfiler allows you to take a broader perspective by aggregating the call tree on the class or package level.
 The aggregation level selector also contains a "JEE/Spring components" mode.
 If your application uses JEE or Spring, you can use this mode to see only JEE and Spring components on a class level.
 Splitting nodes like URLs are retained in all aggregation levels.

 Call tree filters

 If methods from all classes are shown in the call tree, the tree is usually too deep to be manageable.
 If your application is called by a framework, the top of the call tree will consist of framework classes that you don't care about and your own classes will be deeply buried.
 Calls into libraries will show their internal structure, possibly with hundreds of levels of method calls that you are not familiar with and not in a position to influence.

 The solution to this problem is to apply filters to the call tree, so that only some classes are recorded.
-As a positive side-effect, less data has to be collected and less classes have to be instrumented, so the overhead is reduced.
+As a positive side-effect, less data has to be collected, and fewer classes have to be instrumented, so the overhead is reduced.

 By default, profiling sessions are configured with a list of excluded packages from commonly used frameworks and libraries.

 Of course this list is incomplete so it's much better that you delete it and define the packages of interest yourself.
-In fact, the combination of instrumentation and the default filters is so undesirable, that JProfiler suggests to change it in the session startup dialog.
+In fact, the combination of instrumentation and the default filters is so undesirable that JProfiler suggests changing it in the session startup dialog.

 The filter expressions are compared against the fully qualified class name, so